 Only adhesives fully tested to British and European standards and endorsed by floorcovering manufacturers can be totally relied on.

-All F. Ball adhesives and floor preparation products are subject to extensive testing in the Company’s climate controlled laboratories and testing facilities.
+All F. Ball flooring adhesives and floor preparation products are subject to extensive testing in the Company’s climate controlled laboratories and testing facilities.

 - 90° Peel Test – measures the bond strength of an adhesive between various types of floorcoverings and different substrates.